iCodeWalker/three-js-loading-progress/readme.md

    });

 6. The coordinates of the plane's vertices go from -0.5 to +0.5 because our plane has a size of 1.

+7. To get the bigger rectangle, we need the coordinates to go from -1 to +1.
+Double the size of PlaneGeometry. const overlayGeometry = new THREE.PlaneGeometry(2, 2, 1, 1);

+8. Change the plane color to black.
+   gl_FragColor = vec4(0.0, 0.0, 0.0, 1.0);

+9. Add an uniform to control aplha(uAlpha);
+   Retrieve uAlpha inside fragmentShader, and use it.